xihangshi/reprository/content/publication/huang-26/index.md

 doi: 10.1364/PRJ.570799
 volume: 14
 pages: 643-648
-abstract: Smith&#x2013;Purcell radiation has emerged as a crucial platform for investigating light-matter interactions and developing compact, tunable light sources that span from microwaves to X-rays.
-In classical theory, it is believed that Cherenkov radiation exhibits an energy threshold for electrons, while Smith&#x2013;Purcell radiation is considered free of such a threshold.
-Although quantum theory suggests there is an emission cutoff in Smith&#x2013;Purcell radiation, the behavior of this radiation near the threshold remains understudied.
-In this article, we address this gap by examining the behavior of Smith&#x2013;Purcell radiation near the threshold from quantum perspectives.
-Specifically, we derive a quantum energy threshold based on energy-momentum conservation, providing a rigorous limit for the onset of Smith&#x2013;Purcell radiation.
+abstract: Smith-Purcell radiation has emerged as a crucial platform for investigating light-matter interactions and developing compact, tunable light sources that span from microwaves to X-rays.
+In classical theory, it is believed that Cherenkov radiation exhibits an energy threshold for electrons, while Smith-Purcell radiation is considered free of such a threshold.
+Although quantum theory suggests there is an emission cutoff in Smith-Purcell radiation, the behavior of this radiation near the threshold remains understudied.
+In this article, we address this gap by examining the behavior of Smith-Purcell radiation near the threshold from quantum perspectives.
+Specifically, we derive a quantum energy threshold based on energy-momentum conservation, providing a rigorous limit for the onset of Smith-Purcell radiation.
 Furthermore, we find that around the threshold the incident electron emits a photon and subsequently reverses its direction of motion.
-Additionally, we establish a classical energy threshold&#x2014;below which the classical theory breaks down&#x2014;by applying the Duane-Hunt limit to Smith&#x2013;Purcell radiation.
+Additionally, we establish a classical energy threshold&#x2014;below which the classical theory breaks down&#x2014;by applying the Duane-Hunt limit to Smith-Purcell radiation.
   Accordingly, quantum theory is required when the electron energy falls between the classical and quantum thresholds.
-Our findings enrich the understanding of Smith&#x2013;Purcell radiation and provide valuable insights for developing low-energy-driven and heralded quantum light sources.
+Our findings enrich the understanding of Smith-Purcell radiation and provide valuable insights for developing low-energy-driven and heralded quantum light sources.
 tags: